OTI Festival 1979: Detailed voting results

-Each participating broadcaster assembled a national jury located in its respective country, composed of four members each, and a president who only decided in case of a tie.
+Each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) assembled a national jury located in its respective country, composed of four members each, and a president who only decided in case of a tie.
 Each jury awarded 5 points its favourite song, 4 points to the second favourite, and then between 3 and 1 points for the third- to fifth-favourite songs, except for the entry representing its own country.
 To ensure that there was no vote switching, before the voting segment began each participating broadcaster announced to its national audience the vote of its jury in local opt-out from its studios.
 Each participating broadcaster had also a delegate present in the hall to stand in for its jury if it was not receiving the event live, or in case of communication failure during the broadcast or voting.

 All the countries gave their votes remotely by telephone, except for the Netherlands Antilles, the Dominican Republic, and Paraguay, which used the stand-in delegates.
 The countries voted in order of participation, but due to a communication problem with the spokespersons of Argentina, Brazil, and Panama, these had to be left for the end, with Brazil ending up unable to respond and having to also use the stand-in delegate.